dreamcatchme/documentation-markdown/iota-basics/0.1/networks/the-devnet.md

 **Minimum Weight Magnitude**

-The Devnet **requires a minimum of 9** MWM (Minimum Wieght Magnitude).
+The Devnet **requires a minimum of 9** MWM (Minimum Weight Magnitude).
 This vastly reduces the difficulty of the Proof of Work (PoW) required to send a transaction.
 Given this you will see your application or solution completing PoW slower on the Mainnet when it is in production.

 **Devnet Tokens **

-The Devnet has a faucet website that will send 1000 Devnet IOTA tokens to a specified addres.
+The Devnet has a faucet website that will send 1000 Devnet IOTA tokens to a specified address.
 Follow the prompts here to received the tokens:

 ```
 https://faucet.devnet.iota.org
 ```

 ---